Bucket List: Tourist Spots and Best Places to visit in Singapore

 Go High at the MacRitchie Treetop Walk

-For such a small country like Singapore there are surprisingly a lot more greenery than one would’ve thought.
-Take for example the MacRitchie Reservoir Park where you’ll find the impressive 8-km Treetop Walk.
+Surprisingly, there is much more greenery in a small country like Singapore than one would’ve thought.
+Take, for example, the MacRitchie Reservoir Park, where you’ll find the impressive 8-km Treetop Walk.
 The nature trail takes you 250 meters up on a suspension bridge where you can admire the lush vegetation from above.

 Watch Free Concerts at the Esplanade

-If you love music and would like to explore the local music scene without lifting a single bill from your wallet, then go to Esplanade.
-Here, you’ll find regular performances from recitals, dance, theater, and vocals.
+If you love music and want to explore the local music scene without lifting a bill from your wallet, then go to Esplanade.
+You’ll find regular performances from recitals, dance, theater, and vocals here.
 Just make sure to visit Esplanade’s website for the schedules.

 Explore the Singapore Botanic Gardens